Export, Innovate, Invest - The Canadian Trade Commissioner Service

 The value added tax in Sweden is 25% (12 % for foodstuffs, and 6% for books and magazines).
 VAT is added to the cost of the product when it reaches the consumer i.e. at the time of purchase and, contrary to the practice in Canada, is included on the price tag; keep this in mind when pricing your product.
 All products, regardless of their origin, are subject to the VAT.
 Apart from the VAT and the customs duty there may be additional taxes and fees, depending on the commodity being imported into Sweden.
 The TARIC codes are the key to finding the correct duty rate to be applied.
 On the Swedish customs Web site you can search by product code to find the customs duty on your product.
 General information on Swedish Customs.
 You can also contact the Canadian Border Service Agency.

 As a consequence of Sweden´s membership in the EU, iron and steel not originating in Western Europe require an import licence.
 These types of licences are handled by the National Board of Trade.
 Other examples of goods that need import licences or special permits are weapons, explosives, drugs, poisons, animals and plants of endangered species and certain fish products.
 The Swedish Board of Agriculture handles all permits for animals and plants.
-Potential importers of alcoholic beverages should contact the National Institute of Public Health for an import licence.
+Potential importers of alcoholic beverages should contact the Public Health Agency of Sweden for an import license.
 Permits for all foodstuffs are issued by the National Food Administration.
-A local partner should be aware of all import licences required.
+A local partner should be aware of all import licenses required.

 For cosmetics and pharmaceuticals, Canadians may seek advice from the Medical Products Agency, which has a full report on labelling on its Web site.
 Advice on labelling of chemical products, as well as information about the national regulations on placement of chemical products on the Swedish market, can be sought from the National Chemical Inspectorate.